gcollazo/CineScrape/README.md

-*Script inserts directly to database
+-Script inserts directly to database
-*Fixed data errors on result
+-Fixed data errors on result